 Living in California offers us an amazing variety of fruit.
 The lemons and grapefruit shown are from my backyard trees.
 It is so nice to just walk out my door and pick fruit.
 The apples and pears came from local orchards in Apple Hill in Camino, California.

 Thank you for stopping by the One Hot Oven blog.
 Please leave a comment to say Hello or just let me know what you are baking these days, I always love hearing from fellow bakers.
 Have any questions or just want to chat about the recipe?
-Contact me here, and I’ll be happy to help!
+Please visit my about page for information, and I’ll be happy to help!

 About Jere’

 From learning to cook on a farm in Indiana to culinary school in California, my passion for food is never-ending.
-Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory recipes with all my baking friends.
+Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory family-friendly recipes for your cooking and baking inspiration.

 Jesse